 Individual potassium intakes vary widely—a typical western diet provides between 50 and 100 mEq K/day and about 90% of the ingested K is absorbed by the gastrointestinal (GI) tract.
 Under steady-state conditions, an equal amount is lost from the body.
 Most is excreted in urine and a small amount in stool and sweat.
 Homeostatic mechanisms maintain plasma [K] between 3.5 and 5.0 mEq/L. A large ingested meal may contain more potassium than is present in the entire ECF.
 Yet the serum K concentration generally varies by less than 10%.
 This homeostasis is achieved by the integrated action of multiple regulatory systems.
 The normal postprandial rise in insulin concentration drives both K and glucose into the intracellular compartment.
 Although postprandial insulin release is primarily stimulated by increased plasma glucose concentrations, potassium also directly stimulates pancreatic β-cells to release insulin.
 Insulin deficiency and/or resistance can increase plasma [K].
 In addition a postprandial “feed-forward” system, which is not yet fully understood, increases urine K excretion in response to oral K loads independent of changes in serum K or known K regulating hormones.
 Urine K excretion also has a circadian rhythm component.
 Epinephrine and norepinephrine also rapidly regulate transcellular K balance and become especially important during and following vigorous exercise.
 Hyperadrenergic states such as alcohol withdrawal and hyperthyroidism, β-sympathomimetics such as the tocolytic terbutaline, and theophylline poisoning can generate hypokalemia due to translocation of K from the ECF into cells.

 Hyperchloremic acidosis (and other inorganic or mineral acidoses) shifts K out of cells.
 However, the much more common organic metabolic acidoses (lactic and ketoacidosis) do not directly generate much K shift.
 Both respiratory acidosis and respiratory alkalosis generate some K shift from cells to the ECF.
-It had been assumed that the alkalemia produced by respiratory alkalosis would drive K into cells, but studies found that the ...
+It had been assumed that the alkalemia produced by respiratory alkalosis would drive K into cells, but studies found that the opposite ...